neulab/KGxBoard/README.md

 * LibKGE API for KGxBoard: https://github.com/rufex2001/libkge-with-kgxboard-support
 * PyKEEN API for KGxBoard: coming soon

-# Tutodial for the web interface
+# Tutorial for the web interface

 1. Go to https://explainaboard.inspiredco.ai/
 2. Click on Systems on the right side